ckaestne/cmujuggling/festival/index.md

 <!-- [online](https://operations.daxko.com/online/5337/ProgramsV2/Events.mvc/offering?guid=664f1c27-7f43-11ef-99cf-005056924804).  -->
 Doors open about 20-30 min before the show.

-We still have one or two slots in the show.
-If you are interested in performing, email O'Ryan: o.ryan.mikeol@gmail.com

 **Underground Renegade Show (Saturday 11:30pm, free)**

 We will likely have a small renegade show in a secret location late on Saturday.
 We will share the location in the gym on Saturday after the show.